 Bulbs and bulblike plants, Perennials

-Low growers, mainly from Mediterranean region, Caucasus.
-All have grasslike leaves, often with a silvery midrib; foliage comes before, with, or after flowers, depending on species.
-Flowers come in a wide range of colors and are 1 1/2 –3 in. long, with long, stemlike tubes and flaring or cup-shaped petals; the short (true) stems are hidden underground.
+Low growers, mainly from the Mediterranean region and the Caucasus.
+All have grasslike leaves, often with a silvery midrib; foliage comes before, with, or after flowers, depending on the species.
+Flowers come in a wide range of colors and are 1 1/2–3 in. long, with long, stemlike tubes and flaring or cup-shaped petals; the short (true) stems are hidden underground.